Cryru/Emotion/README.md

 # What is this?

-SoulEngine is a game engine coded in C#, based on the MonoGame framework, it includes badic objects essential to any game, in addition to a library of useful functions.
+SoulEngine is a game engine coded in C#, based on the MonoGame framework, it includes basic objects essential to any game, in addition to a library of useful functions.

 # External Projects